ChristianThingKnudsen/MMM-Pollen-DK/README.md

 - Is season or not
 - Name
 - Current pollen status
-- Next upcoming pollen status
+- Next upcomming pollen status

 ## Config Options